 I'm in the only active server hosting more than a single player.
 I can't fight the feeling that there aren't many more out there.
 If I'm going to survive, I'll have to make friends.
 Mashing a few keys, I manage to find voice chat: "Hey, what's going on?"

 "Buddy!"
-A smooth southern accent crackles into life from off-screen.
+A smooth Southern accent crackles into life from off screen.
 "We're down by the red flag if you want to head over.
 Better get here before dark, we've been getting attacked by 20 to 30 cannibals every night at this point."
-I'm starting to sweat – my previous cannibal murdering experience was, basically, me swinging an axe wildly in the dark while sobbing.
-"Do you know how to make armour?"
+I'm starting to sweat—my previous cannibal murdering experience was, basically, me swinging an ax wildly in the dark while sobbing.
+"Do you know how to make armor?"

-I don't know how to make armour, I'm full of questions, and I don't even know how to use voice chat properly.
+I don't know how to make armor, I'm full of questions, and I don't even know how to use voice chat properly.
 After a hardly calming 20-minute jog through a dark filled with murderous psychopaths, I make it to the imposing fortress that's kept the group of survivors safe.
-"We used to have separate forts," one player, "AdamSak", tells me as I run past the half-destroyed ruins of one building, "but they tend to choose one place to focus their attack.
+"We used to have separate forts," a player named "AdamSak" tells me as I run past the half-destroyed ruins of one building, "but they tend to choose one place to focus their attack.
 It didn't go so well."

 Now everyone lives together, grouped for safety inside the castle walls.
 The group works as one, each day spent gathering the supplies they'll need to survive the night without catastrophe.
 Some days they make it through unscathed; at others, they're not so lucky.
 Luck, and a series of new wooden traps, are on their side tonight, and the outpost is standing strong as I approach.

-Perhaps it's fitting then, that when trying to rush home before night falls on The Forest one night, we run into a true video game nasty.
-"FreeDumb", a welder from Michigan that seems to play the game near perpetually, sounds the alarm, hissing for us to be quiet.
+Perhaps it's fitting, then, that when trying to rush home before night falls on The Forest one night, we run into a true video-game nasty.
+"FreeDumb," a welder from Michigan that seems to play the game near perpetually, sounds the alarm, hissing for us to be quiet.
 "There's a mutant up ahead, looks like a spider."
 I can't resist having a look, and I honestly wish I hadn't.
-The spider, or Virginia, stands naked on six legs, the bodies of three women joined together while they struggle against each other, flailing malformed arms.
+The spider, or Virginia, stands naked on six legs, the bodies of three women joined together while they struggle against one another, flailing malformed arms.

-There isn't a plan beyond simply: get back to the fortress.
-A few people are yelling at each other on the radio, and the general opinion is that we're fucked.
+There isn't a plan beyond simply: Get back to the fortress.
+A few people are yelling at one another on the radio, and the general opinion is that we're fucked.
 Virginia is faster than any of us, and charges into the open fort.
-Over the next ten minutes, half of us are murdered and a lot of the inside of the structure, and most of the external walls, get knocked down by the mutant; but, after judicious application of Molotov cocktails and a lot of screaming from the assembled party, the beast is dead.
-The fortress, however, is also on the wrong side of being alright.
-I feel terrible, certain that it's my actions that were responsible for a mutant getting inside – but apparently this sort of thing happens about once a week.
+Over the next ten minutes, half of us are murdered and a lot of the inside of the structure, and most of the external walls get knocked down by the mutant.
+But after judicious application of Molotov cocktails and a lot of screaming from the assembled party, the beast is dead.
+The fortress, however, is also on the wrong side of being OK.
+I feel terrible, certain that it's my actions that were responsible for a mutant getting inside—but apparently this sort of thing happens about once a week.